flechtenberg/pyCoopGame/README.md

-# Pulpo
+# pyCoopGame

 This package implements a few popular profit allocation methods from cooperative Game Theory.

 ## Installation

-Currently, pyCoopGame is still under development and not yet uploaded to pypi index.
-Once a stable version is released, it will be installable via:
+A version of pyCoopGame can already be installed via:

 ```bash
 pip install pyCoopGame